 2. Natural variation of abiotic stress tolerance and adaptation

 We investigate the molecular and genetic mechanisms underlying the naturally occurring tolerance to abiotic stresses in plant populations.
-We're currently studying the genetic bases for the naturally occurring variation of stress protective metabolites that condition resistance in plants in collaboration with A.F.Tiburcio Lab.
+We're currently studying the genetic bases for the naturally occurring variation of stress protective metabolites that condition resistance in plants.

 News and Announcements e-Board